goatzillax/esp8266_pir_now/README.md

 The system is intended to support multiple transmitter/sensor units in an 'offline' (non-infrastructure) mode in case of remote usage.
 Think:  camping.
 Don't want no bears sneaking up on me know what im saying i ain't down with that git away from thar, bear u don't know me like that.

+All the transmitters/sensors transmit via ESP-NOW and should be powered by a single LiFePO4 cell wired directly into 3.3v.

 Upon first power up, the transmitter will scan available channels until a message is successful and then save that channel to RTC memory.

 The chip should then enter deep sleep until woken up by PIR detection.